VAIBHAV-S-H/Career-Advice-ChatBot/README.md

 - **Can I use this app without an API key?**

   - No, the Groq API key is mandatory to use the app.
+  - To manage your keys, visit the [Groq Console Keys](https://console.groq.com/keys)

 - **Is my data secure?**